 Viviscal vs. Nutrafol

 Nutrafol is another very popular hair supplement.
 Like Viviscal, there is a version for men and women.
 Nutrafol is said to work by reducing inflammation and inhibiting a hormone called DHT.
-Nutrafol has more ingredients than Viviscal but, what I don't see are clinical studies on Nutrafol itself.
-I see testimonials but no research.
-There is a study in the works but its not yet completed.
+Nutrafol has more ingredients than Viviscal.
+Nutrafol does have 1 clinical study showing it might work.
 So which is better?
-I'll update this section when their clinical study is published.
+It would be nice to see a head-to-head comparison of Nutrafol vs. Viviscal.
+I won't hold my breath for that to happen anytime soon.

 Here's Nutrafol on Amazon